-The private high school application process has a lot of important steps, but among the most significant is the personal interview.
-For many middle school and high school students, this will be the first serious interview they've ever done.
-For that reason, knowing what to expect and practicing accordingly is imperative for all private school applicants.
+The private high school or independent school application process has a lot of important steps, but among the most significant are the interviews.
+For many middle school and high school students, this will be the first serious interview they’ve ever done.
+For that reason, knowing what to expect and practicing accordingly is imperative for all private school, independent school or boarding school applicants.

-While private school admissions offices do care about an applicant's test scores, transcripts, and extracurricular activities, the interview is particularly important.
-It's there that admissions officers can really get a sense of an applicant's personality, interests, values, and aspirations.
+While private school admissions offices do care about an applicant’s test scores, transcripts, and extracurricular activities, the interview is particularly important.
+It’s there that admissions officers can really get a sense of a prospective student’s personality, interests, values, and aspirations.
 A great interview can make a huge difference in their decision.

 Below, you can find a list of some of the most common interview questions asked by admissions counselors at private high schools.
 Knowing how to answer questions like these will ensure that you’re ready for your admission interview!

 This a common introductory question because it seems simple but is actually somewhat difficult!
 Where do you even begin?
 A good answer to this question is clear and concise.
 Say what grade you’re in, what you enjoy about school, two or three major extracurricular activities, and why you’re excited about this school.
 Then, stop!